 Having amassed a significant body of clinical evidence in the field of oncology, Taiho Pharmaceutical has contributed to the establishment of better treatment methods for years now as Japan’s pioneer in developing oral anticancer agents.
 Since the start of the new millennium, Taiho Pharmaceutical has made every effort to increase its global reach, seeking to bring smiles to the faces of more patients around the world.
 The company is pursuing global R&D while building its own sales structure in the U.S. and expanding its sales network in other countries.

-At the Tokyo head office, the department under the GCCO optimizes corporate functions for the entire Taiho Group in and outside Japan.
-The department under the GCMO plans portfolio strategy from a global perspective, aiming for overall optimization.
+Taking a bird’s-eye view of national, regional, and functional differences to refine global operations overall, the Tokyo head office optimizes corporate functions for the entire Taiho Group in and outside Japan and plans portfolio strategy from a global perspective.

 In 2002, Taiho Pharmaceutical established Taiho Pharma U.S.A., Inc. (now Taiho Oncology, Inc.) in Princeton, New Jersey in the U.S. Its select team of professionals works together with medical professionals and organizations in the U.S. and Europe, while cooperating with Taiho Pharmaceutical staff in Japan, to advance the global development of new drugs that can contribute to the treatment of cancer.